 The PTK shall be calculated by the R1KH and S1KH according to the procedures given in 12.7.1.6.5 (PTK).

-Upon completion of a successful FT 4-way handshake, the IEEE 802.1X Controlled Port shall be opened on both the non-AP STA and the AP.
+Upon completion of a successful FT 4-way handshake, the IEEE 802.1X Controlled Port shall be opened on both the non-AP STA and the AP or the non-AP MLD and the AP MLD.
 Subsequent EAPOL-Key frames shall use the key replay counter to detect replayed messages.

 Upon completion of a successful FT 4-way handshake, the PTK lifetime timer is initiated.
 The operation of this timer prevents the PTKSA being used for longer than the value provided in the TIE[KeyLifetime] sent in message 3.

-Once the PTKSA key lifetime expires, as indicated by the TIE[KeyLifetime], to continue its association in the mobility domain the STA shall perform the FT initial mobility domain association procedures.
-If the AP sends a Deauthentication or Disassociation frame to the STA with reason code INVALID_AUTHENTICATION, then to continue its association in the mobility domain, the STA shall perform the FT initial mobility domain association procedures with any AP in the mobility domain.
-If the Supplicant EAPOL state machines are triggered to send an EAPOL-Start frame after a successful initial mobility domain association, the STA shall perform the FT initial mobility domain association procedures.
+Once the PTKSA key lifetime expires, as indicated by the TIE[KeyLifetime], to continue its association in the mobility domain the STA or the non-AP MLD shall perform the FT initial mobility domain association procedures.
+If the AP or the AP MLD sends a Deauthentication or Disassociation frame to the STA or the non-AP MLD, respectively, with reason code INVALID_AUTHENTICATION, then to continue its association in the mobility domain, the STA or the non-AP MLD shall perform the FT initial mobility domain association procedures with any AP or any AP MLD, respectively, in the mobility domain.
+If the Supplicant EAPOL state machines are triggered to send an EAPOL-Start frame after a successful initial mobility domain association, the STA or the non-AP MLD shall perform the FT initial mobility domain association procedures.

 TGbe editor: Change 13.4.3 as follows (track change on):

 FT initial mobility domain association in a non-RSN

-In this sequence, the STA utilizes the FT procedures by including the MDE in the (Re)Association Request frame.
-The AP responds by including the MDE in the (Re)Association Response frame.
-The message flow is shown in Figure 13-3 (FT initial mobility domain association in a non-RSN).
+In this sequence, the STA or non-AP MLD utilizes the FT procedures by including the MDE in the (Re)Association Request frame.
+The AP or AP MLD responds by including the MDE in the (Re)Association Response frame.
+The message flow between a STA and an AP is shown in Figure 13-3 (FT initial mobility domain association in a non-RSN).

-The STA initiates the FT initial mobility domain association procedures by performing an IEEE 802.11 authentication using the Open System authentication algorithm.
+The STA or non-AP MLD initiates the FT initial mobility domain association procedures by performing an IEEE 802.11 authentication using the Open System authentication algorithm.

 STAAP: Authentication-Request (Open System authentication algorithm)

 APSTA: Authentication-Response (Open System authentication algorithm, Status)

+non-AP MLDAP MLD: Authentication-Request (Open System authentication algorithm, Basic variant Multi-Link element)

+AP MLDnon-AP MLD: Authentication-Response (Open System authentication algorithm, Status, Basic variant Multi-Link element)

-The SME of the STA initiates the authentication exchange through the use of the primitive MLME-AUTHENTICATE.request primitive, and the SME of the AP responds with MLME-AUTHENTICATE.response primitive.
+The SME of the STA or the non-AP MLD initiates the authentication exchange through the use of the primitive MLME-AUTHENTICATE.request primitive, and the SME of the AP or the AP MLD responds with MLME-AUTHENTICATE.response primitive.
 See 11.3.4 (Authentication and deauthentication).

-Upon successful IEEE 802.11 Open System authentication, the STA shall send a (Re)Association Request frame to the AP and shall include the MDE.
-The contents of the MDE shall be the values advertised by the AP in its Beacon or Probe Response frames.
+Upon successful IEEE 802.11 Open System authentication, the STA shall send a (Re)Association Request frame to the AP and shall include the MDE or a STA affiliated with the non-AP MLD shall send a (Re)Association Request frame to an AP affiliated with the AP MLD that includes the MDE.
+The contents of the MDE shall be the values advertised by the AP or any AP affiliated with the AP MLD in its Beacon or Probe Response frames.

 STAAP: (Re)Association Request (MDE)

 APSTA: (Re)Association Response (MDE)

+non-AP MLDAP MLD: (Re)Association Request (MDE, Basic variant Multi-Link element)

+AP MLDnon-AP MLD: (Re)Association Response (MDE, Basic variant Multi-Link element)